zhyan567/zhyan567.github.io/_pages/about.md

 - Six consecutive years of the 1st Study Scholarship (Top 10\%), 2016 - 2021.

-# 📆 Academic and Intern Experiences
+# 📆 Academic Experiences and Internships

 #### Algorithm Research Intern in Moonshot AI, Singapore.
 2025.02 - Present
 + Participated in the project of Kimi-VL and Kimi-VL-Thinking, which are the latest open source lightweight yet powerful Vision-Language Models with reasoning capability.